Joe Biden Appears To Forget He’s No Longer The Vice President Of The United States During Debate

 Although many Democratic presidential candidates support Medicare for All, others, such as Biden, favor maintaining private insurance for Americans that want to keep their current plans.

 RealClearPolitics reports that Biden is still the frontrunner by a large margin with 26.8 percent average polling support.
-Bernie Sanders is in second with 17.4 percent support, and Elizabeth Warren is in third with 16.8 percent support.
-In fourth is Kamala Harris with 6.5 percent support, in fifth is Pete Buttigieg with 4.8 percent support, and sixth is Andrew Yang with 3 percent support.
+Bernie Sanders is in second with 17.4 percent support, and Elizabeth Warren is in third with 16.8 percent.
+In fourth is Kamala Harris with 6.5 percent support, in fifth is Pete Buttigieg with 4.8 percent, and sixth is Andrew Yang with 3 percent.